utharian-code/Bonepoke/Jade/README.md

 ---

-## 🔮 FUTURE DIRECTIONS
+## 🔮 FUTURE DIRECTIONS AND CONJECTURE
+- See Experimental folder for random thoughts
+- See Movie folder for Morality Tales
 - Enhanced biblical coherence engines
-- Dream phase management systems
-- Temporal research protocols (Enigma2OS)
 - Narrative physics for edifying content
 - Community building tools